T98G/WaterDeletors/README.md

 # WaterDeletors

 # Disclaimer
-This is a quick utility I wrote for my own use — it may be useful for others, but it comes without warranty.
+These are quick utilities I wrote for my own use — they may be useful for others, but they come without warranty.

 # waterdeletor.c